-I am a Kiwi-born photographer, journalist and Communications consultant.
-In 2016, I left my high profile career in fashion media PR in London, UK to pursue my passion for wildlife photography and Africa (you can read my story here).
+I am a Kiwi-born photographer, journalist and communications consultant with a passion for storytelling and media.
+In 2016, I made the scary decision to leave my high profile career in fashion media PR in London, UK to pursue my love for wildlife photography and Africa (you can read my story here).

-After quitting my job, I was shortlisted for a travel photography award with the Daily Telegraph.
-I then spent nearly three months photographing wildlife in Africa including elephants in Kenya and working on hyena and cheetah research projects in the Namib desert in Namibia.
-I also photographed mountain gorillas in Rwanda for a story on the 50th anniversary of the Dian Fossey International Gorilla Fund.
+For the first three months, I volunteered.
+I photographed wildlife for organisations in Africa including elephants in remote Northern Kenya and worked on hyena and cheetah research projects in the vast Namib desert in Namibia.
+I also photographed mountain gorillas high up in the Virungas, Rwanda for a story on the 50th anniversary of the Dian Fossey International Gorilla Fund.

-I am happiest outdoors in the natural world.
-My adventures have included skiing the mountains of Transylvania, New Zealand, Canada and Japan, driving cattle on horseback from Wyoming to Montana and white-water rafting in Costa Rica.
-I’ve also ridden horses up the volcanic mountains of Iceland, fished for piranha in the Amazon, photographed wildlife in Africa and surfed in Morocco, India, Bali and Brazil.
+My travels over the years have seen me skiing the mountains of Transylvania, New Zealand, Canada and Japan, driving cattle on horseback from Wyoming to Montana and white-water rafting in Costa Rica.
+I’ve also ridden horses up the volcanic mountains of Iceland, fished for piranha in the Amazon and surfed in Morocco, India, Australia, New Zealand, Bali and Brazil.

-My photos and stories have been published globally in the Times UK; the leading online global fashion/lifestyle website, Refinery 29; The Australian newspaper; New Zealand’s biggest weekend broadsheet The Sunday Star Times; monthly magazines – Planet Mindful and Emirates Woman; the Daily Mail and Kenya’s Daily Nation newspaper.
+My photos and stories have been published in the Times UK, global fashion/lifestyle website, Refinery 29, The Australian newspaper, New Zealand’s biggest weekend broadsheet, The Sunday Star Times, monthly magazines – Planet Mindful and Emirates Woman, the Daily Mail and Kenya’s Daily Nation newspaper.

 In May 2017, I was named by global luxury hotel CitizenM as one of five inspirational women to have quit their corporate jobs to chase their dreams.